 Look for Cheap or Free Entertainment Options

 Going out with friends can be costly.
 As of 2015, the average household in America spent $219 a month on eating out.
-That’s a lot of cash no matter how much money you earn, but if you’re earning the minimum wage, $219 a month is astronomical; over twenty percent of take home pay.
+That’s a lot of cash no matter how much money you earn.
+But if you’re earning the minimum wage, $219 a month is enormous.
+In fact, it equates to over twenty percent of your take-home pay.

-Add in trips to the movies and other entertainment costs and you can eat up a large chunk of your income quite quickly.
-Here is a list of low cost activities to keep expenses to a minimum.
+Do you want to add in trips to the movies and other entertainment?
+You’ll be eating up a large chunk of your income quite quickly.
+Here is a list of low-cost activities to keep expenses to a minimum.

-- Have game nights or movie nights your place or a friend’s place
+- Have game nights or movie nights at your place or a friend’s place

 - Split a meal with a friend when going out to eat